Only 300€ per week!

 Accra is the capital and largest city in Ghana, with a population of over two million.
 Accra stretches along the Ghanaian Atlantic coast and extends north.
 Our accommodation is located in Teshie, a coastal suburban town on the east side of Accra.
 It is a quickly growing suburb that’s getting bigger and bigger every day.
 Teshie is rich in its diversity and has its own train station for easy transport.

 During your stay here in Ghana you will be accommodated at our center here in Accra.
-The accommodation has a pool (donations for maintenance are requested) and is located within a gated community.
+The accommodation is located within a gated community.
 Rooms are generally dorm style and are separated between male and female.
-Programs are located about 20 – 40 minutes away from the house.
-Limited WIFI is available in the common area.
+Programs are located about 20 – 40 minutes away from the house and participants are responsible for their own transportation costs to and fro.
 Staff remains on site 7 days a week to assist participants.

 Typical Ghanaian dishes mixed with western food will be served at the accommodation.
 Typical ghanaian food includes rice dishes, beans, fruits, vegetables, chicken, beef and fish.